MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/assistant-functions.md

 # [REST](#tab/rest)

-in the following example, replace `output` with the output of the function you want to use.
+In the following example, replace `output` with the output of the function you want to use.

 ```console
 curl https://YOUR_RESOURCE_NAME.openai.azure.com/openai/threads/thread_abc123/runs/run_123/submit_tool_outputs?api-version=2024-07-01-preview \